sdsawtelle/research-analysis-scripts/em_critical_power_analysis/README.md

 # em_const_pow_model

+As of 3/13/17 the `em_pc_varitemp_finalem` script should be used to analyze the first real critical power versus temperature data set (four different geometries) while the script `em_pc_varitemp_singletrace` should be used to analyze the "sanity check" data set (single geometry 50 nm x 400 nm).

 ## Overview
 This module provides functionality to plot, prepare and fit standard EM traces within the constant-power model for electromigration.
 The user is able to restrict what parts of the trace should be included in analysis to exclude, for instance, later ramp cycles once the junction resistance is high and the device is unstable.
 Once the trace has been culled in this fashion, the analysis consists of identifying the current and voltage points where EM occurs, and then fitting that set of points using a constant critical power model.